Precedence graph: Example 2

 A precedence graph of the schedule D, with 3 transactions.
 As there is a cycle (of length 2; with two edges) through the committed transactions T1 and T2, this schedule (history) is not Conflict serializable.

 Notice, that the commit of Transaction 2 does not have any meaning regarding the creation of a precedence graph.

-Testing Serializability with Precedence Graph
+Example 3

 Algorithm to test Conflict Serializability of a Schedule S along with an example schedule.